 “When You Lie Down”

-2. Maintain a routine of nighttime devotions – It doesn’t have to be elaborate: read from the Bible or a children’s Bible, talk about what it means, talk about how the passage convicts you personally, and talk about how it helps us to understand God better.
+2. Maintain a routine of nighttime devotions – Family devotions don’t have to be elaborate: read from the Bible or a children’s Bible, talk about what it means, talk about how the passage convicts you personally, and talk about how it helps us to understand God better.

 3. Use the Psalms for bedtime blessings – As your kids are drifting off to sleep, use specific Psalms for bedtime prayers.
 Many are suitable, but some of our favorites are Psalms 63, 121, and 139.